 Configuring Express-Rate-Limit with Redis

 In-memory counters fail catastrophically when scaling horizontally across multiple Node.js instances.
-Each process maintains an isolated request counter, leading to inconsistent throttling and potential API abuse.
+This task β swapping the default memory store for a Redis-backed one β sits under the Express.js Rate Limit Middleware guide, and it is the single change that turns a per-process limiter into a fleet-wide one.
+Each process maintains an isolated request counter, leading to inconsistent throttling and potential API abuse: run max: 100 on 4 pods behind a load balancer and a single key can spend 400 requests per window.
 Centralizing the request counter in Redis establishes a single source of truth for distributed counters, ensuring uniform enforcement regardless of pod count or routing topology.
-Understanding how Backend Middleware & Distributed Tracking manages shared state is critical before implementing the store adapter.
+Understanding how the parent Backend Middleware & Distributed Tracking area manages shared state is critical before implementing the store adapter.

 Production deployments require explicit connection pooling, TLS enforcement, and latency-aware timeout configurations. ioredis handles multiplexing efficiently, but connection timeouts must be explicitly bounded to prevent request pipeline blocking.
 Credentials, CA certificates, and connection strings must be injected via environment variables (REDIS_URL, REDIS_TLS_CA) to maintain strict secrets isolation.